learning-zone/java-basics/README.md

     <b><a href="#related-topics">↥ back to top</a></b>
 </div>

-#### Q. When do we go for Java 8 Stream API?
-#### Q. Why do we need to use Java 8 Stream API in our projects?
-#### Q. Explain Differences between Collection API and Stream API?
-#### Q. What is Spliterator in Java SE 8?
-Differences between Iterator and Spliterator in Java SE 8?
-#### Q. What is Optional in Java 8?
-What is the use of Optional?
-#### Q. What is Type Inference?
-Is Type Inference available in older versions like Java 7 and Before 7 or it is available only in Java SE 8?
-#### Q. What is differences between Functional Programming and Object-Oriented Programming?
 #### Q. Give me an example of design pattern which is based upon open closed principle?
-#### Q. What is Law of Demeter violation?
-Why it matters?
-#### Q. What is differences between External Iteration and Internal Iteration?
 #### Q. How do you test static method?
 #### Q. How to do you test a method for an exception using JUnit?
 #### Q. Which unit testing libraries you have used for testing Java programs?